KenKundert/quantiphy/doc/examples.rst

 normally the return value is discarded.

-Another example of using *QuantiPhy* to implement casual time units is the *remind* script, which notifies you as reminder after the specified amount of time has past.
+Another example of using *QuantiPhy* to implement casual time units is the *remind* script, which reminds you to do something after a specified amount of time has passed.
 You can find `remind <https://github.com/KenKundert/remind>`_ on GitHub.

 .. hide the following